Date Joined: July 3, 2020

 Modern/urban homesteading.
 Food preservation.

-I don't drink coffee but others in the house do (don't stress!).
+No tea or coffee please, as I don't drink either.
 I DO appreciate hot cocoa (dark, bittersweet, or flavored just about every way except "white chocolate")

-Food/edible items: I almost prefer fun graphics on the packaging over the foods inside.
-I like (large) candy bags and chips bags (like Cheetos/Doritos) and turn them into reusable zippered bags.
+Food/edible items: I prefer fun graphics on the packaging over the foods inside.
 I especially like if the item is unusual or has fun/seasonal/limited run graphics such as limited flavor M&Ms, specialty potato chips (I had haggis chips once!) or regional items (salted nut roll candy is made in St Paul, MN).
 If the bag is big enough to reuse, I'll probably have fun with it.

 Favorite crafts to do: